SsnehaRao/SQL_project/README.md

 | 233      | jira       | 20           | 104918     |

 ### What It Shows:
--Calculates the average salary for each skill across remote Data Analyst job postings.
+- It lists the top 25 most in-demand and high-paying skills for Data Analysts in remote roles.

--Highlights the top 25 skills that correspond to the highest-paying roles.
+- Skills with fewer than 10 job mentions are filtered out to ensure reliable, meaningful insights.

 # Conclusion:
 This project uses SQL to explore the remote Data Analyst job market, revealing clear patterns in salary, demand, and required skills.
 The analysis shows that senior and director-level positions consistently offer the highest compensation, while core skills such as SQL, Python, Excel, Tableau, and Power BI remain essential across most roles.
 Additionally, specialized technologies—including PySpark, Snowflake, Hadoop, and various cloud platforms—are strongly associated with higher salaries, highlighting their value in advanced data workflows.